limaosen0/The-assignment-of-course-Neural-Network-Principles-and-Application/homework3/readme.md

 You can also build your network without using any deep learning tools, which is a better option

-b) Solving the ten-class classification problem using CNN.
+B) Solving the ten-class classification problem using CNN.
 (a) You need to implement LeNet[1] and use it to solve this problem.
 (b) Compare the results and training time with problem 1.
 (c) Visualize the deep features which can be extracted before feed-forward layers, and discuss the results.